The Genomics, Biostatistics, and Bioinformatics Core at the Tulane Center for Aging provides the following services:

 Fig. 4.
 3130xl Genetic Analyzer

 Misidentification and cross-contamination of cell lines is a recurrent problem in life sciences research.
 In response, various scientific journals and funding agencies are enforcing strict usage of well-identified cell lines for research purposes and that cell line authentication must be performed prior to grant approval and/or publication.
 We offer comprehensive Human Cell Line Authentication Services using Short Tandem Repeat Profiling (STR) technology with AmpFLSTR Identifiler Plus PCR Kit (Life Technologies).
-This kit uses a 16 markers in the human genome (D8S1179, D21S11, D7S820, CSF1PO, D3S1358, TH01, D13S317, D16S539, D2S1338, D19S433, vWA, contaminated cell lines in your research.
+This kit uses 16 markers in the human genome (D8S1179, D21S11, D7S820, CSF1PO, D3S1358, TH01, D13S317, D16S539, D2S1338, D19S433, vWA, TPOX, D18S51, Amelogenin, D5S818, and FGA) to ensure the correct identity of your cells, avoiding the risk of misidentified or contaminated cell lines in your research.

 The Agilent 2100 Bioanalyzer (Fig. 5) provides highly reproducible on-chip electrophoresis that allows sizing, quantitation and quality control of DNA and RNA.
 It is used extensively in the NGS workflow for quality control and provides quality determination of RNA samples prior to RNA-seq.